Dody Weston Thompson: Exposure to and experience in the arts

-Dody's early passions were acting, English literature and poetry.
+Dody's early passions were acting, English literature, and poetry.
 Her acting career began at the age of three when Hilda recognized her daughter's talents, enrolling her in a children's theater group that toured public schools for the next 10 years.
 At the beginning of World War II when Dody was a teenager, she appeared in many stage plays in New Orleans and was always the standout in theater reviews.
 She had found an early creative niche.

-Dody was an eye-catching beauty—the quintessential starlet—tall, willowy, strikingly large blue eyes, with a graceful manner and movement.
-All who knew her as a young woman predicted she'd be a shining Broadway star.
+Dody was tall, willowy, and had blue eyes.
+She became a Broadway star in her career.
 The many outstanding reviews of her acting led to a summer scholarship for Dody with the New London Theatre in New Hampshire.
 To round out her East Coast experience, she also trained in radio at a station in Springfield, Connecticut, voice work to complement her extensive acting background.

 Dody's gift for seeing the simple beauties of nature traces back to those summer theater months in the White Mountains of New Hampshire.
 Raw, untamed vistas left a permanent impression on the young woman and on her future career as a photographer.
 Dody went on to develop her other artistic skills as a drama and poetry major at Sophie Newcomb College of Tulane University in New Orleans in 1940.

 At her mother's urging, Dody transferred to the innovative Black Mountain art college in rural, majestic North Carolina, where she was a student from 1941 to 1943.
 She took advantage of this unique artistic opportunity and enjoyed the freedom of creativity that underscored the Black Mountain experience.

 Many of the school's faculty members were men and women who founded the revolutionary Bauhaus Movement in Berlin.
 Bauhaus was characterized by classical, unadulterated, pure structure.
-Colors stressed were black, white, gray and beige.
+The colors stressed were black, white, gray and beige.
 Simplicity and functionality were the by-words.
 And, in the breathtaking hills of North Carolina, she was once again immersed in pure nature.
 Dody plunged herself into new ways of seeing simplicity through the various art mediums to which she was exposed.